yamerooo123/yamerooo123/README.md

 # 💫 About Me:
 🔭 I’m currently working on something that i myself don't even know.
-Let the wind of growth guide me to mountain of achievements where only egoists are struggling!
+Let the wind of growth guide me to mountain of achievements where only egoists exist!

 # Achievements: